 These include the right to substitution, control, mutuality of obligation, and other factors which help establish whether a contractor is ’employed’ or genuinely working for themselves.

 Why was IR35 invented?

-The IR35 rules aim to tax ‘disguised employees’ who are working through their own companies and using the tax benefits that are available but are still working in a similar or identical manner to that of other employees.
+The IR35 rules aim to tax ‘disguised employees’ who enjoy the favourable tax treatment of their own companies but still work in a similar manner to normal employees.

 Find out more in our IR35 timeline (1999-date).